Recently, one of our readers asked us how to prevent newsletter signup spam in WordPress.

 New subscribers to your email list will now receive a confirmation email.
 They need to click the ‘Confirm Subscription’ button to become full members of your list.

-Unfortunately, some spambots are clever enough that they can click on email links and confirm their membership of your list.
+Unfortunately, some spambots are clever enough that they can click on email links and confirm their membership in your list.
 In this case, you can try some of these other methods to prevent them from signing up for your email list.

 Using reCAPTCHA on Your Newsletter Signup Form